kanboard/kanboard/doc/application-configuration.markdown

 ### Application URL

 This parameter is used for email notifications.
-The email footer will contains a link to the Kanboard task.
+The email footer will contain a link to the Kanboard task.

 ### Language

 The application language can be changed at anytime.
 The language will be set for all users.

-### Timezone
+### Time zone

-By default, Kanboard use UTC as timezone, but you can define your own timezone.
+By default, Kanboard use UTC as time zone, but you can define your own time zone.
-The list contains all supported timezones by your web server.
+The list contains all supported time zones by your web server.

 ### Date format

-Input format used for date fields, by example the due date for tasks.
+Input format used for date fields, for examples the due date for tasks.

-Kanboard offer 4 different formats:
+Kanboard offers 4 different formats:

 - DD/MM/YYYY
 - MM/DD/YYYY (default)